WolfGangS/SL-External-Editor/README.md

 - Mac: `/opt/homebrew/bin/code -r "/Users/<user>/projects/sl/scripting" "%s"`
 - Linux: `/usr/bin/code "/home/<user>/projects/sl/scripting" "%s"`

+These are not exact examples, your system setup may differ, but should be somewhat similar.

 After that you should be good to go, though I would advise looking through the config options below, and trying the hint system.

+## Support

+Contact `WolfGang Senizen` in world if you are having issues.

 ## Features